Grey Highlands

-Grey Highlands is a municipality in the southeast corner of Grey County, Ontario, Canada that was formed on January 1, 2001, by the amalgamation of the village of Markdale and the townships of Artemesia, Euphrasia and Osprey, which included the unincorporated hamlets of Eugenia, Ceylon, Maxwell, Singhampton, Priceville, Kimberley, Badjeros and Feversham.
-The former village of Flesherton is also located within the municipality; it was amalgamated with Artemesia Township in 1998.
+Grey Highlands is a municipality in the southeast corner of Grey County, Ontario, Canada.
+It was formed on January 1, 2001, by the amalgamation of the village of Markdale and the townships of Artemesia, Euphrasia and Osprey, which included the unincorporated hamlets of Eugenia, Ceylon, Maxwell, Singhampton, Priceville, Kimberley, Badjeros, and Feversham.
+The former village of Flesherton is also located within the municipality and was amalgamated with Artemesia Township in 1998.

-According to the 2016 Census, the municipality covers a land area of 882 square kilometres and has a population of 9,804.
-The municipality has a healthy population growth and the average age (43 years old) is close to the provincial average (41 years old).
-The average household size is 2.5 and the average total income of all households is $94,000.
-The average after tax income of all households in the municipality is $77,000.
+According to the 2016 census, the municipality covers a land area of 882 square kilometres and has a population of 9,804.
+The municipality has a healthy population growth, and its average age (43 years old) is close to that of the provincial average (41 years old).
+The average household size is 2.5, and the average total income of all households is $94,000.
+The average after-tax income of households in the municipality is $77,000.